santwer/Exporter/README.md

 ```

 Also is the Package checking for relations that are not loaded yet.
 It will automatically load the Relations before exporting.
-Therefore it is possible to reduce the Exportcode from
+Therefore, it is possible to reduce the Export-Code from
 ```php
 return User::with('posts')
         ->with('posts.comments')